bsssshhhhhhh/svelte-data-grid/README.md

 This feature works well on Chrome because Chrome's scroll events are not fired asynchronously from the scroll action.
 Firefox, Edge, and IE all fire scroll events *after* the overflow container has scroll on screen.
 This causes a jittery effect that we cannot easily work around while providing a cross-browser solution.

+To fix the jitteriness on Firefox, a setting in about:config can be changed to turn off APZ.
+Set `layers.async-pan-zoom.enabled` to `false`.
+Obviously this is not a solution we can reasonably ask users to try, so I'm looking for other solutions.

 ## Bugs?
 Suggestions?
 Feedback is always appreciated.
 Feel free to open a GitHub issue if DataGrid doesn't work the way you expect or want it to.